mouguu/Sema/README.md

 but evoked — where systems are not instructed, but **individuated**.
 It is meant for the age of **generative reality**, where structure is not built,
 but evoked — where systems are not instructed, but **individuated**.
-It is for some people  can’t bear the rigid workflow in regular lifestyle, they had to  examine the whole things was happening in a wrong way but can‘t stop it.
+It is for those who cannot bear the rigidity of prescribed workflows,
+those who sense the world unfolding in the wrong direction—
+and yet feel unable to interrupt its momentum.

 ---